CUBRID/cubrid-testtools/doc/cci_guide.md

 # 4. Regression Tests
 We perform cci/cci_debug for daily (actually is for each build) and perform code coverage test of cci for monthly. cci_debug is executing cci test cases with a debug build.
 ## 4.1 Daily Regresion Test
 When a new build comes, cci daily regression test will start.
 We just need to make sure that test environment has no problem and listener has been started.
-If there are not test messages for this build, we need to send messages manually.
+Sometimes, in order to investigate or correct a test, we need to send messages manually.
 ### Start the listener
 ```bash
 $ cd ~